 An important topic, which can also be treated as a separate study, is the integrated air and missile defense system of the US Army, i.e. the United States Army - Integrated Air and Missile Defense (AIAMD).
 The United States Army's AIAMD program is intended to enable the integration of various AMD (Air and Missile Defense) air and missile defense systems into one system.
 Its most important element is to be the network-centric command and control system IBCS8, the main contractor of which is Northrop Grumman.
-The philosophy of this system is to connect separate elements via the IFCN (Integrated Fire Control Network) network, including: Patriot system radar stations, Patriot system will also provide the ability to command and control elements of the THAAD anti-missile defense system and the newly created short-range anti-missile system IFPC Inc 2-I (Indirect Fire Protection Capability Increment 2-Intercept).
+The philosophy of this system is to connect separate elements via the IFCN (Integrated Fire Control Network) network, including: Patriot system radar stations, Patriot system missile launchers, as well as modified Sentinel radar stations.
+In the future, this system will also provide the ability to command and control elements of the THAAD anti-missile defense system and the newly created short-range anti-missile system IFPC Inc 2-I (Indirect Fire Protection Capability Increment 2-Intercept).
 Moreover, the network-centric IBCS air defense command and control system is also to have the ability to communicate with other command and reconnaissance systems (Delay AIAMD, 2021).